GeminiNinth/bag2_recorder/readme.md

 This repository is a fork of the [bag_recorder](https://github.com/joshs333/bag_recorder.git) repository, which was originally implemented in C++ for ROS1.

 In this fork, the project has been migrated to ROS2 and reimplemented in Python instead of C++ (because I'm not very good at C++!).

+## TODO
+- [ ] Add tests
+- [ ] Allow configuration file specification from default.launch.py arguments (considering interaction with bag_name in /record/start topic)
+- [ ] Automatically close active bag files when node is terminated with Ctrl + C
+- [ ] Fix issue where bag name is not displayed with `ros2 topic echo /record/bag_name`